hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/pessimistic-locking.md

 | HyperSQL   | -- *3      | --        |
 | Derby      | -- *3      | --        |

-*1 The SQL syntax in Oracle prevent the query to combine FETCH NEXT n ROWS ONLY with FOR UPDATE/FOR SHARE.
-There's a workaround to combine them, later on in this document.
+*1 The Oracle SQL syntax does not allow a query to combine FETCH NEXT n ROWS ONLY with FOR UPDATE/FOR SHARE.
+There's a workaround to combine them, shown later on in this document.

 *2 SQL Server locks "pages of rows" and not specific rows.
 A FOR UPDATE (`with (updlock)`) could become inefficient in high concurrency situations.

-*3 Locking is not available in plain SQL, but only when using cursors and/or in stored procedures.
+*3 Locking is not available in plain SQL queries, but only when using cursors and/or in stored procedures.

-## Locking Concurrency Options
+## Locking Concurrency

 Both locking modes can be further tailored by specifying how to handle concurrency situations, when the rows of interest are already locked by other sessions.
 There are three main cases: